Stationeers-ic/exact-ic10-math/README.md

 const rReplay = new Random(r.seed)
 ```

-Use the global-seed approach when you want to reproduce the full set of generated instance seeds; use the instance-seed approach when you only need to replay a single generator.
+**Use the global-seed approach** when you want to reproduce the full set of generated instance seeds; **use the instance-seed approach** when you only need to replay a single generator.

+## Compatibility Note

+This library reproduces Stationeers' IC10 instruction semantics exactly — use it when you need faithful in-game behavior; other JS/TS libraries may differ in edge cases.